lavaw/first08/README.md

 Use case is a description of a case, a branch of interaction.
 Use cases are a set of scenarios under different conditions.

-***Use Case Description***
+***Use Case Description***\
-*Header:*
+*Header:*\
 The header should have a unique title.
 Usually a verb (indicating the action to be performed by the participant) + a noun (describing what is being done) or the purpose of the action.

 *Actors*

-*An Actor*: an external party that interacts with the system.
+- *An Actor*: an external party that interacts with the system.
 An actor can be a generalized person, a group of people (a role), or another system.
 Some approaches discourage the use of systems as actors.
-*Primary actor*: a stakeholder who derives business value from the interaction and is the initiator of the interaction.
+- *Primary actor*: a stakeholder who derives business value from the interaction and is the initiator of the interaction.
 Does not necessarily participate in the interaction themselves.
-*Stakeholder*: anyone with an interest in interacting with the system.
+- *Stakeholder*: anyone with an interest in interacting with the system.
 The use case should take into account the interests of the stakeholders.
 You can read more about the participants and primary actors in Chapter 4 "Stakeholders and Actors" of Alistair Coburn's book "Writing Effective Use Cases".

-*Goal*
+*Goal*\
 Business need of the primary actor.
 A brief description of the use case's outcome from the primary actor's point of view in domain terms, not technical terms.

-*Scope*
+*Scope*\
 Can be seen as:

 - black box — only external human and system actions are described;
 - semi-transparent box — it is generally clear what happens inside the system when interacting, but without technical details;
 - transparent box — the details of what happens inside the system when interacting are clear.

-*Preconditions*
+*Preconditions*\
 One or more conditions that must be true before the use case is executed.
 The precondition is checked before the use case starts, it is not part of the use case.

-*Trigger*
+*Trigger*\
 The event which triggers the use case.
 It can be an action of a participant, a time event, a change of state of an object, etc. The trigger can be the first step of the use case or can precede the use case.

-*Postconditions (guarantees)*
+*Postconditions (guarantees)*\
 A condition that must be true at the end of a use case.
 The postcondition must be true for both base and alternative flows.
 The use case can describe postconditions separately for each flow.

 *Minimal Guarantees* describe conditions that must be true for both successful and unsuccessful completion of a use case (even if the primary actor's goal is not achieved).

 *Success Guarantees* describe the postconditions for a successful outcome.

-More details about the stakeholders and primary actors can be found in Chapter 6 “Preconditions, Triggers, Guarantees” of Alistair Coburn's book "Writing Effective Use Cases".
+More details about the stakeholders and primary actors can be found in Chapter 6 "Preconditions, Triggers, Guarantees" of Alistair Coburn's book "Writing Effective Use Cases".

 *Event Flow*